+The best German Shepherd crate size for an adult is usually either 42” or 48”.
+But, it will depend on the size of your individual GSD.
+Like any breed, male German Shepherds are often larger than females.
+So males will often need a slightly bigger space.
 It’s best to buy the right sized adult crate, even from puppyhood.
 You can simply use a crate divider whilst your dog is growing to its full size.

 German Shepherd Size

-They can grow from 22 to 26 inches tall at the shoulder.
-Plus, they can weigh anywhere from 50 to 90 pounds.
+German Shepherds are a large dog breed that don’t reach their adult weight until 36 months.
+They can grow from 22 to 26 inches tall at the shoulder and weigh anywhere from 50 to 90 pounds.

-And some individuals could fall slightly outside of this size range.
+Male German Shepherds are usually heavier than females, and some individuals could fall slightly outside of this size range.
 The best way to estimate how big your puppy will be when fully grown is to take a look at his parents.

+Dog crates aren’t like hamster cages, your pup should only spend time there over night or for short periods during the day.
 The size of your dog crate should be big enough for your dog to:

 - Turn around completely.